kserve/modelmesh-performance/docs/monitoring/README.md

 3. [Create Grafana dashboard](#Import-Grafana-Dashboard)
 ## Setup Prometheus Operator
 The Prometheus Operator is the easiest way to setup both Prometheus and Grafana natively in a Kubernetes cluster.
 Please setup using the [Quickstart](https://github.com/prometheus-operator/kube-prometheus#quickstart) instruction.

-By default, the operator setups RBAC rules to enable monitoring the `default` and `kube-system` namespaces to collect Kubernetes and node metrics.
+By default, the operator setups RBAC rules to enable monitoring the `default`, `monitoring` and `kube-system` namespaces to collect Kubernetes and node metrics.
+### Monitor Additional Namespace
 To monitor the `modelmeash-serving` namespace, add the following to the the `manifests/prometheus-roleBindingSpecificNamespaces.yaml`:

 ```yaml